 Timing: It defines the timeframe in which requested goods or services are required for backward calculation on when to start the procurement process.

-Change Approval Process: It defined the system from making changes in the procurement documents to ensure that the changes are understood and approved by the authorized persons.
+Change Approval Process: It defined the system from making changes in the procurement documents to ensuring that the changes are understood and approved by the authorized persons.

 Vendor Processes: It defines the system for the management of vendors and how they will process invoices, negotiate, update status, and find approved changes.

-How to Make A Procurement Management Plan Template
+How to Create Procurement Management Plan in 8 Steps

 - Define all the procurement terms in simple jargon